 Answer – (d) All of these

-8. Read the following extract and answer the questions that follow : (5 Marks)
+8. Read any one of the following extracts (A) and (B) carefully and answer the questions that follow :

 Questions :